distributhor/arango-bsd/README.md

 ## Introduction

-The two main classes that you will typically work with, are:
+The two main classes that you will typically interface with, are:

 - [ArangoDB](https://distributhor.github.io/guacamole/classes/index.ArangoDB.html): A thin wrapper around an `ArangoJS` [Database](https://arangodb.github.io/arangojs/8.1.0/classes/database.Database.html) instance.
 It provides direct and easy access to the ArangoJS instance itself, but also adds a few convenience methods, for optional use.
 - [ArangoConnection](https://distributhor.github.io/guacamole/classes/index.ArangoConnection.html): A class that manages instances of [ArangoDB](https://distributhor.github.io/guacamole/classes/index.ArangoDB.html).
 An `ArangoDB` instance strictly deals with only one `ArangoJS` [Database](https://arangodb.github.io/arangojs/8.1.0/classes/database.Database.html).
 If you only need to work with one database, then simply use the `ArangoDB` class directly, but if you want to use different databases interchangeably in the same code, then `ArangoConnection` could potentially make that easier.
 The current limitation, however, is that it only manages multiple database connections (or instances) for the same `ArangoJS` [Config](https://arangodb.github.io/arangojs/8.1.0/types/connection.Config.html) credentials.
 In other words, you can easily (and only) work with multiple databases using the same shared configuration.